JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 _Note:_ Examples like this always fall short, since the example has to be small to create a reasonably sized post, the example is almost always to small to really be worth the effort.
 You'll just have to imagine the example as part of a larger application.

 Before the class was split up, this polymorphism would have been cumbursome.
-We would be overriding one method while being forced to inherit from some other base class.
+We would be overriding one method while being forced to inherit from some other base class and we would have been forced to inject a dependency for the creation methods.
+Now, the polymorphism is easy to accomplish because the class is focused.